eyedeekay/speaks/I_STALK.md

 eepSites.
 And in order to test it, I made it super, super easy to set up malicious groups of eepSites.
-Unfortunately, it's inescapably easy to determine that the isolated destinations are in use by determining that a request to a third-party request doesn't occur with the same destination, so they know you're running it.
+Unfortunately, it's inescapably easy to determine that the isolated destinations are in use by determining that a request to a third-party resource doesn't occur with the same destination, so they know you're running it.
 But that information is even less useful than a throwaway destination like in default i2p if as I suspect, somewhat more people are taking an interest in it against my explicit recommendations(about half kidding, it